DriverCity/SPARK/src/smart_meter/doc/dev/cross-compilation.md

 As a result, there should be a new directory in your source directory called 'bin'.
 This directory contains executable 'HelloWorld'.
-This executable is cross-compiled for Raspberry Pi, and cannot be run on Linux.
+This executable is cross-compiled for Raspberry Pi, and cannot be run on your Linux desktop.

 ## Upload and run program on Raspberry Pi over SSH
-This section describes how to upload and run program on Raspberry Pi over local area network (LAN)
+This section describes how to upload and run your program on Raspberry Pi over local area network (LAN)

 1. Power up Raspberry Pi and connect it to your router with Ethernet cable.

 2. Check Raspberry's LAN ip address from the DHCP client list in your router's control web page (usually written to the router).
-Let's assume that address is 192.168.0.101.
+Let's assume that the ip-address is 192.168.0.101.

 3. Compress your application